elsevierlabs-os/soda/docs/installation.md

 The id field must be unique across lexicons.
 It is recommended that the id value be structured as a URI that incorporates the lexicon name in it.

-If you prefer, there is also a script src/main/scripts/bulk\_load.sh which can be called as follows:
+If you prefer, there is also a script src/main/scripts/bulk\_load.sh which can be called as shown below.
+Note, however, that the classpath is based on a working sbt setup, with paths to JAR files pointing to the underlying ivy2 cache under the ${HOME} directory.
+If you have a different repository structure for your JAR files, you will very likely need to customize this script.

     $ cd src/main/scripts
-    $ ./bulk_load.sh lexicon_name /path/to/input_file.tsv num_workers
+    $ ./bulk_load.sh ${lexicon_name} ${path_to_input_file} ${num_workers} ${delete_lexicon}

-__NOTE__: The classpath is based on a working sbt setup, with paths to JAR files pointing to the underlying ivy2 cache.
-If you have a different repository structure for your JAR files, this is very likely to need customization for your use.

 ----